Skip to content

 For some reason, I always prefer to keep the Taskbar to the top edge of my computer’s display.
 However, after getting a new PC running Windows 11 out of the box, I was forced to live with the taskbar on the bottom position.
 While Windows 11 lets you align the taskbar app icons to the left and center, it does not let you move the whole taskbar to the right, left, or top of the screen.
 Luckily, I came across a registry hack that makes it possible to change the taskbar position to any of the four edges of the screen.

 1. Open the Registry Editor and navigate to the location mentioned below.
-You can also paste the path in the Registry Editor address bar and press the Enter key to jump directly to the StuckRects3 entry.
+You can also paste the path in the Registry Editor address bar and press Enter to jump directly to the StuckRects3 entry.

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\StuckRects3